cibiobcg/abemus_models/README.md

 # ABEMUS Error Models

-Here you can find platform-specific Error Models computed by ABEMUS as described and investigated in Casiraghi et al.
+Here you can find platform-specific Error Models computed by ABEMUS as described and investigated in the original manuscript (Casiraghi et al. 2019, submitted)

 Platforms: